-- From the home screen, enter the phone number you want to save (up to 48 digits). - 2.
-Press Save to save the - Select either Add New Contact or Update Existing. - 4.
-Use to highlight a Label and press Mobile 1/ Home 1/ Office 1/ Mobile 2/ Home 2/ Office 2/ Fax
+- From the Home screen, enter the phone number you want to save (up to 48 digits). - 2.
+Press Save. - Select either Add New Contact or Update Existing.

 Use Update Existing to add another phone number to a contact already stored in memory.